I get asked all the time for my tips on how to be a work from home mum. From the outside it seems so easy, right?

 There will be loads of shit to figure out along the way, but take a deep breath and know in your heart you’ll ride with the ebbs and flows.
 If you have a day where you feel like you’ve done it all types of wrong and your freak flag flies at everyone around you, forgive yourself and know that tomorrow is a new day and you can try again.
 Thank you Gabby Bernstein for teaching me that.

-Sounds a bit cray, right?
+Sounds a bit crazy, right?
 The general consensus is that we have to work hard to make money.

-When working, we want quality over quantity.
+When working and running a business, we want quality over quantity.
 If you are feeling uninspired or unmotivated, the chances of actually creating meaningful work are slim.
 And, even worse, it takes us longer to do things.
 It is far better to sign off and get some fresh air, be present with the kids, get an early night.
 Whatever it takes to switch off.
 For me, I secretly love watching trashy TV.

 Do whatever you can to recharge your batteries so you can log back on with full cylinders running.
 You’ll be ten times more productive and able to get shiz done quicker.

-For a self-confessed work alcoholic like myself who truly loves working every second and seeing our clients ‘create a business they love, this was very hard for me to action.
+For a self-confessed workaholic like myself, who truly loves working every second and seeing our clients create a business they love, this was very hard for me to action.

 Whether it is stopping for 10 minutes or the rest of the day, feel it out and go with it.